cj1101/CrowsEyeWebsite/docs/DEPLOYMENT_README.md

 # 🚀 Crow's Eye Website Deployment Guide

-This guide will help you set up Firebase, run the website locally, and deploy it to GitHub Pages and Vercel.
+This guide will help you set up Firebase, run the website locally, and deploy it to Firebase Hosting.

 ## 📋 Prerequisites

 - Node.js 18+ installed
-- Git installed
+- npm or yarn package manager
 - Firebase account
-- GitHub account
+- GitHub account (for automatic deployment)
-- (Optional) Vercel account

 ## 🔧 Quick Setup